 Is Discover Personal Loans Right for You?

-Discover Personal Loans can help you get a handle on your outstanding debt by consolidating it into one loan with one monthly payment.
+Discover Personal Loans can help you get a handle on your outstanding debt by consolidating it into one loan with one set regular monthly payment.

 To determine if a personal loan from Discover is a cost-effective option for you, first use Discover’s debt consolidation calculator to get an estimate on how much you could save on interest and how long it might take you to pay off the debt.
 After you apply for your Discover personal loan, compare the total cost of the loan with the amount you’re currently paying on your outstanding debt.
-Remember that the shorter the term on your loan, the higher the monthly payment — but the important figure is the total amount of fees and interest you’ll be paying over time.
+Remember that the shorter the repayment term on your loan, the higher the monthly payment — but the important figure to consider is the total amount of origination and prepayment fees, which Discover doesn’t have, and the interest you’ll be paying over time.

 A Discover personal loan might be right for you if you can reduce or eliminate your outstanding higher-interest debt while potentially saving money on overall interest.
-When looking at other options for paying off debt, factor in the convenience of a Discover personal loan, along with the lack of origination and prepayment fees.
+When looking at other options for paying off debt, factor in the convenience Discover offers, along with the lack of origination and prepayment fees.
 If the whole package meets your financial needs, Discover Personal Loans might be key to your debt payoff journey.

 More From GOBankingRates